Credit Card Operations

 How to Request a New Merchant Account

-To begin the setup process for accepting credit cards in person, over the phone, or online, please follow the procedure as outlined in OP 62.06.
-Procedures and forms for establishing and maintaining a credit card merchant account are can be found in this policy.
+To begin the setup process for accepting credit cards in person, over the phone or online, please follow the procedure outlined in OP 62.06, Payment Card Processing by University Departments.